 This report provides an audit of the Waste Plan in respect of compliance with the Conservation of Habitats and Species Regulations 2010, to be known as the Habitats Regulations Assessment Screening ('HRA Screening') of the Waste Plan.
-This exercise includes a screening of all site options included in the Draft Waste Plan and a screening of the proposed policies, plus vision, objectives and spatial strategy, of the Draft Waste Plan.
+This exercise includes a screening of all site options included in the consultations documents of the Draft Waste Plan (published 2015, 2016 and 2017) and a screening of the proposed policies, plus vision, objectives and spatial strategy of the Plan.
 The HRA Screening has been undertaken internally by Dorset County Council's Ecologist.
-It follows the Draft Guidance from Natural England1.
+It follows the Draft Guidance from Natural England2.